-Given social media is where many consumers spend their time and look for inspiration and recommendations, selling via social media is one of the fastest growing types of retail commerce.
+Given social media is where many consumers spend their time, selling via social media is one of the fastest growing types of retail commerce.

-China currently leads the globe not only in forecast social commerce sales but in its sophistication and takeup of social commerce at nearly half (47%) of total Chinese internet users.1 But it's not just about China.
-As far back as May 2020 an Ipsos study2 indicated that two-thirds of Americans were buying directly on, or discovering products through, social media with apparel, beauty, health & wellness and media subscriptions the biggest beneficiaries.
-Social commerce sales in the USA in 2021 are anticipated to increase by 35% versus 20203, despite a return to physical store shopping postpandemic for some.
+China currently leads the globe not only in forecast social commerce sales, but in its sophistication and uptake of this offer at nearly half (47%) of total Chinese internet users.1 But it's not just about China.
+As far back as May 2020, an Ipsos study2 indicated that two-thirds of Americans were buying directly on, or discovering products through, social media - with apparel, beauty, health & wellness and media subscriptions as the biggest beneficiaries.
+Social commerce sales in the United States were estimated at nearly 51.8 billion U.S. dollars in 20223.